-In October, Buncombe County announced several new Department Heads.
-We've compiled all of those announcements into one article.
+In 2018, Buncombe County welcomed seven new Department Heads in 2018.
+We've compiled all of their articles below.

 On Oct.
 10 Buncombe announced that after a national search, Jim Blanton was named Library Director.